build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 ## Summary

-Depending on the use case, cost of a building a deployment from a combination of AWS services can be roughly the same as with a Lightsail deployment.
+Depending on the use case, the cost of a building a deployment from a combination of AWS services can be roughly the same as with a Lightsail deployment.
 It’s important to note that website and R Studio examples include pre-installed software and environments.
-The time and effort to instal software and configure environments is not included in the cost of  compute built from AWS services.
-With AWS compute and associated services cost are driven by a number of factors, and usage is a major contributor along with the chosen pricing plan.
+The time and effort to instal software and configure environments are not included in the cost of the deployments built from individual AWS services.
+With AWS compute and associated services, cost is driven by a number of factors.
+Usage is a major contributor, along with the chosen pricing plan, to the estimated cost.
 In contrast, Lightsail deployments provide fixed monthly costs that keep operational budgets stable.
 However, as deployments scale, volume discounts along with the appropriate pricing plan could provide more cost savings.
 The AWS Pricing Calculator can help decide which path to take.